The Complete Beginner’s Guide to War Thunder

 A Beginner’s Guide to War Thunder, Part 3

-Part 1 got us into our first battle, Part 2 covered the main mission types, in Part 3 we’ll have a look at buying new aircraft and weapons.
+Part 1 got us into our first battle, Part 2 covered the main mission types, in Part 3 we’ll have a look at aircraft types.

 Fighters

-I like to gain a decent amount of altitude and fly slightly past a target (as long as there aren’t any prowling fighters), so after the attacking dive you use all the speed you built up to continue back towards your home airfield and (hopefully) comparative safety as fast as possible, rather than bleeding a lot of speed in a turn.
+I like to gain a decent amount of altitude and fly slightly past a target (as long as there aren’t any prowling fighters), so after the attacking dive you use all the speed you built up to continue back towards your home airfield and (hopefully) comparative safety as fast as possible, rather than bleeding that speed in a turn.

 Attackers